“I don’t care if it rains or freezes, long as I’ve got my plastic Jesus glued to the dashboard of my car.”

-Slogans and repeated phrases – though they may be Biblical – can sound superficial when they are repeatedly used to make a first step at reaching wounded hearts.
+Slogans and repeated phrases – though they may be Biblical – may lack meaning to the unbeliever when they are repeatedly used to make a first step at reaching wounded hearts.

 We are made in God’s image, and we all long to transcend this life of pain and sin.
 The “Christian speak” that believers often fall into can sound superficial.
 If it does not address the reality of faith, it is fake, by definition.